 you lack assurance about The Truth?
 "The

-World" says, "seeing is believing."
-Yet, the world accords huge faith in science, government, leaders, airline pilots, doctors, teachers, preachers, etc. It does so without little or no actual proof which that indivual has self-ascertained.
+World" says, "seeing is believing".
+Yet, the world accords huge faith in science, government, leaders, airline pilots, doctors, teachers, preachers, etc. It does so with little or no actual proof which that indivual has self-ascertained.
 No, they have faith in the very distant direction and advice of others who also depend on others, etc.

 True biblical, spiritual faith is the reverse: "Believing is